 By contrast, a strategic buyer develops an offer by estimating the value of your business from a synergies perspective.
-The review and analysis that a strategic buyer does begins with imagining what would happen if your company were grafted onto it’s platform.
+The review and analysis that a strategic buyer does begin with imagining what would happen if your company was grafted onto its platform.

 Companies make strategic acquisitions for many reasons, but here are three key ones: